BluuArc/BFFrameAnimator/README.md

  * the idle animation of a unit with a minimum height of 140px for the BF wiki from an animation strip
  * Note that the suffices of the files will tell you which option you chose
     * `unit_unitID_type_opac.gif` for one of the three animations with opacity values
-     * replace `opac` with `nopac` to get the name of the file with no apacity values
+     * replace `opac` with `nopac` to get the name of the file with no opacity values
      * replace `opac` with `strip` to get the name of the file created from an animation strip
     * same applies to `unit_ills_anime_unitID_opac.gif` for a wiki animation with opacity values
-* This program also outputs animation strips, which are basically images where the frames are layed out horizontally; one strip represents one full animation (i.e. idle, move, atk).
+* This program also outputs animation strips, which are basically images where the frames are laid out horizontally; one strip represents one full animation (i.e. idle, move, atk).

 ## Setup
 What this program does is it takes a .txt file (which I'll refer to as `list.txt`) and uses it to reference the locations of the source files and the location of where the results will be saved.
 Below are examples of the list.txt and the file-tree for accessing and saving files.